iogbole/israelo/_posts/2020-12-12-Setting-up-shib-sso-like-a-boss.md

 categories: [ 'Identity Management', 'Cloud Native'  ]
 tags: [sso, ldap, identity, adfs, shibboleth ]
 image: https://user-images.githubusercontent.com/2548160/178162960-63208a2b-8812-4fae-8920-8d98b09ad890.jpg
-#date:   2021-07-05 06:01:35 +0300
-#permalink: /blog/setup-shib-sso-like-a-boss.html
-#toc: true

 date:   2020-12-12 06:01:35 +0300
-excerpt: "Have you ever wondered how SSO work under the hood?
+description: "Have you ever wondered how SSO work under the hood?
 I was battered by various complex SSO/LDAP integration issues, I decided to make it personal..."
 ---
 Single Sign-On (SSO) is here to stay, and SSO's importance cannot be overemphasised; but have you ever wondered how SSO work under the hood?
 After being battered by various complex SSO/LDAP integration issues, I decided to unravel the mystery behind the working principle of this authentication method.